jasnlink/qr_order/README.md

-# Food Ordering via QR Code with Table Management System
+# Scan to Order with Table Management System

 ## Technologies used:
 - react.js